albenoit/DeepLearningTools/README.md

 def get_input_pipeline_serving():
     '''Build the serving inputs, expecting messages made of :
     -> a batch of size 1.
-    -> a data buffer of type float32 of the same shape as each of the elements used along training (no preliminary normalisation is expected)
+    -> a data buffer of type float32 of the same shape as each of the elements used along training (no preliminary normalization is expected)
     '''
     serialized_tf_example = tf.placeholder(
         dtype=tf.float32,